Ugh-that-guy/teveller/Teveller-CRB.md

 Characters know a number of languages, in addition to their cultures' standard language, equal to their EDU modifier (see Characteristic Modifiers in Chapter 4: Character Generation).
 After character generation, characters may learn additional languages using the experience rules (see below) by purchasing the language for 8 XP.
 There are no skill levels of a language; either a character knows that language or they do not.
 The Referee is free to allow a Level 0 version of a language skill, representing a basic understanding of the language.

 A note on Prospecting
 Uranium Fever, a belter sourcebook by Stellagama Publishing, uses the Prospecting and Comms skills for asteroid mining.
-When using Cepheus Deluxe with that book, use the Science skill instead of Prospecting and Computer instead of Comms.
+When using TevellerRPG with that book, use the Science skill instead of Prospecting and Computer instead of Comms.

 Skill Advancement
-Cepheus Deluxe characters can slowly advance in skill through experience.
+TevellerRPG characters can slowly advance in skill through experience.
 Players advance their characters by spending Experience Points (XP).
 A Character will typically gain 1 XP per session.
 The Referee might award 2 XP for a session where the player did an outstanding job, or if the character was very successful.
 Characters can only advance skills during downtime in game: during periods of relative quiet and inactivity.
 Note that advancement is incremental: for example, to increase a skill from Level 1 to Level 3, the character must first purchase Level 2 and only then Level 3.
 In general, use of XP should allow a character to increase one skill by one level per game year.
 Increasing Skills
 Spend XP to increase skills per the following table.
 Skills can be improved by exercise or study, represented by spending XP, as noted in the table below.